yihuacheng/Gaze-Net/README.md

 # Gaze-Net
 The Pytorch Implementation of "MPIIGaze: Real-World Dataset and Deep Appearance-Based Gaze Estimation". (updated in 2021/04/25)

-This is the implementated version in our survey **"Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark"**.
+This is the implemented version metioned in our survey **"Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark"**.
-Please refer our paper or visit our benchmark website <a href="http://phi-ai.org/project/Gazehub/" target="_blank">*GazeHub*</a> for more information.
+Please refer our paper or visit our benchmark website <a href="http://phi-ai.org/GazeHub/" target="_blank">*GazeHub*</a> for more information.
-The performance of this version is reported in them.
+The performance of this version is reported in the website.

 To know more detail about the method, please refer the origin paper.

-We recommend you to use the data processing code provided in <a href="http://phi-ai.org/project/Gazehub/" target="_blank">*GazeHub*</a>.
+We recommend you to use the data processing code provided in <a href="http://phi-ai.org/GazeHub/" target="_blank">*GazeHub*</a>.
 You can use the processed dataset and this code for directly running.

+## License
+The code is under the license of [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Introduction
 We provide the code for leave-one-person-out evaluation.